protontypes/LibreSelery/README.md

 ## Features

 * **Transparent** payout of GitHub project contributors with every push you make to your main (master) branch.
-* Minimal changes to your GitHub project shown in the [seleryexample](https://github.com/protontypes/seleryexample) to adapt LibreSelery with just a view steps.
+* Minimal changes to your GitHub project as shown in the [seleryexample](https://github.com/protontypes/seleryexample) to adapt LibreSelery with just a few steps.
 * Detailed [transaction history](https://github.com/protontypes/libreselery/wiki/Transaction-History) is regenerated in your github wiki every time you run LibreSelery.
 * **User defined payout configuration** by the [selery.yml](https://github.com/protontypes/libreselery/blob/master/selery.yml).
-* Dependency scanning for most languages to **even include developers of your dependencies** using [Libraries.io](https://libraries.io/).
+* Dependency scanning for most languages to **include developers of your dependencies** using [Libraries.io](https://libraries.io/).
 * The money is distributed via Coinbase.
 Other payment methods like Uphold are currently work in progress.
 * Donators can see transparent payout logs in [GitHub Action](https://github.com/protontypes/libreselery/actions?query=workflow%3Alibreselery).
 * Self-hosted [donation website](https://github.com/protontypes/libreselery/wiki/Donation) for secure donations is automatically stored in the Wiki of your repository.